kousiksatish/display-utility/README.md

 ### displayUtility.getOutputName(rROutput: number): string

-Returns the name of the output given the RROutput number for that output
+Returns the name of the output (monitor) given the RROutput number for that output

 ### displayUtility.getCurrentResolution(rROutput: number): IResolution | undefined

-Returns the name of the output (monitor) given the RROutput number for that output
+Returns the current resolution of the output (monitor) given the RROutput number for that output

 ### displayUtility.getResolutions(rROutput: number): IResolution[] | undefined